shellscape/postcss-values-parser/docs/Exports.md

 ## Exported Classes

-All Node classes are exported and can be imported individually:
+All node classes are exported and can be imported individually:

 ### Node Classes